Groupon doubles users, will drop controversial metric

 "There are few growth opportunities on the scale of companies like Groupon," said Lou Kerner, vice president in equity research at Wedbush Securities.
 "That's really what a lot of investors are seeking today."

-Founded by Northwestern music major Andrew Mason in 2008, Groupon filed to raise $750 million (458 million pounds) in an IPO this year.
+Founded by Northwestern music major Andrew Mason in 2008, Groupon filed to raise $750 million in an IPO this year.
 In April, a source said Groupon could raise $1 billion, valuing it at $15 billion to $20 billion.

 Social media firms like LinkedIn Corp have had spectacular debuts, stoking interest for offerings by the likes of Facebook and Twitter.
 But doubt is growing on Wall Street about whether the buzz surrounding the new Web generation is justified, with the hype recalling the atmosphere prior to the dotcom collapse of 2001.